arca9ine/3D-renderer/README.md

-# renderer-c
+# 3D-renderer
-quick sdl2-based renderer in c
+quick sdl2-based 3D renderer in C

 ## triangles.h:
 everything that gets rendered has to be in the form of a Triangle. this file also includes the math to render the triangle to an SDL renderer.